 Additionally, recognizing that reporting improvements could facilitate better understanding of watershed conditions, we have initiated discussions with the Calleguas Creek Watershed TMDL Parties in hopes of producing a better, more integrated report for both programs.
 However, progress on integration will require more than communication between MS4 and TMDL Responsible Parties, as the Regional Board will also have to be willing to allow changes in the approved monitoring programs in Ventura County (e.g. stormwater, wastewater, and agriculture waiver).
-Regional Board staff assistance has been requested in facilitating this integrated approach for the TMDL and MS4 monitoring program and could be improved if POTW and Ventura County Irrigated Lands Program monitoring programs are also considered.
+Regional Board staff assistance has been requested in facilitating this integrated approach for the TMDL and MS4 monitoring program and Ms. Kathleen Johnson U.S. EPA Page 13 of 14 could be improved if POTW and Ventura County Irrigated Lands Program monitoring programs are also considered.